kenkbomb/meetApp/README.md

 +as a USER, I should be able to VIEW GRAPHICAL CHARTS AND GRAPHS DESCRIBING VARIOUS DATA REGARDING EVENTS, in order to BETTER UNDERSTAND THE INFORMATION AT A GLANCE

 +as a USER, I should be able to FIND AND START THE APP VIA A MENU ICON ON MY DEVICE OF CHOICE, in order to EASILY AND CONVENIENTLY RUN THE APP

+Serverless functions will be used to interact between the meet app and the separate services and apis needed in order to run the app properly.
+Such as googleOAuth, which will provide an access key to the protected api.
+The google calendar api itself, which will provide the necessary data needed to view and manage locations and events in the app.